 Proposal: that approved GSC meeting minutes are posted to the main CGAA website

 GSC Delegates and Quorum (April 2017)

 Proposal:That delegates register with first name, group represented, contact info (email or equivalent), and when their term starts and ends by communicating these facts to a GSC representative (list stored on the website).
-If a delegate misses at least two consecutive GSC meetings without providing written notice for each absence soon after the meeting, the GSC will no longer count that delegate’s absence against quorom until such time as the delegate begins attending GSC meetings again.
+A quorum shall consist of two-thirds of all the Conference members registered.
+If a delegate misses at least two consecutive GSC meetings without providing written notice for each absence soon after the meeting, the GSC will no longer count that delegate’s absence against quorum until such time as the delegate begins attending GSC meetings again.

 Initial trustee selection (January 2017)

 Proposal: To move expeditiously to complete the selection of the new Trustees, by suggesting to the Trustees that they elect new Trustees quickly, from the slate of nominees provided by the groups through the GSC, and further approving that the GSC can then vote up or down on this slate by email before the next GSC meeting.
 This is due to the need to incorporate as soon as possible to protect our literature.

 Proposal: That CGAA groups be informed that at the next GSC meeting, the delegates from each group will bring forward nominees for Trustee from their groups.

 Members can listen in and speak to an issue when appropriate, but do not have a vote on GSC issues unless they’ve been elected by a group to a delegate position.